Dursley: Character and amenities

 The town sits on the edge of the Cotswolds escarpment where it drops off towards the Severn Vale and the River Severn.

 Dursley's main watercourse is the River Ewelme which becomes the River Cam when it enters Cam.
 The town is surrounded by woodland and countryside, and the Cotswold Way long distance trail passes through Dursley town centre.

-In March 2010 Sainsbury's opened a newly built 20,000 sq ft supermarket within walking distance of the town centre.
-Other recent arrivals include Lidl (November 2009, in premises on Kingshill Road previously occupied by the Regal Cinema and then Kwik Save) and Iceland (July 2010, replacing Somerfield in the town centre).
+In March 2010, Sainsbury's opened a newly built 20,000 sq ft supermarket within walking distance of the town centre.
+Other recent arrivals include Lidl (November 2009, in premises on Kingshill Road previously occupied by the Regal Cinema and then Somerfield) and Iceland (July 2010, replacing Somerfield in the town centre).
 The Co-op has operated a smaller store in Rosebery Road since 2002.
 The town centre also has a number of independent shops and cafes.

 A range of markets are held at the Market Place in the centre of the town; a farmers' market is held there on the second Saturday of every month and a craft market on the fourth Saturday of each month.
 There is an active Transition group in Cam and Dursley (part of the global Transition town network) which looks after Dursley's Secret Garden, among other projects.

 Dursley has a number of licensed premises and the Old Spot pub is regularly voted Gloucestershire 'Pub of the Year'.
 The pub was named as 2007 CAMRA National Pub of the year.

+Demographics

+According to the 2021 census, the population ethnicity breakdown is as follows: